lele0124/qqgva/README-en.md

 swag init
 ````

-> After executing the above command，server directory will appear in the docs folder `docs.go`, `swagger.json`, `swagger.yaml` Three file updates，After starting the go service, type in the browser [http://localhost:8888/swagger/index.html](http://localhost:8888/swagger/index.html) You can view swagger document
+> After executing the above command,server directory will appear in the docs folder `docs.go`, `swagger.json`, `swagger.yaml` Three file updates,After starting the go service, type in the browser [http://localhost:8888/swagger/index.html](http://localhost:8888/swagger/index.html) You can view swagger document

 ## 3. Technical selection

-- Frontend: using [Element](https://github.com/ElemeFE/element) based on [Vue](https://vuejs.org)，to code the page.
+- Frontend: using [Element](https://github.com/ElemeFE/element) based on [Vue](https://vuejs.org),to code the page.
 - Backend: using [Gin](https://gin-gonic.com/) to quickly build basic RESTful API.
 [Gin](https://gin-gonic.com/)is a web framework written in Go (Golang).
-- DB: `MySql`(5.6.44)，using [gorm](http://gorm.io)` to implement data manipulation, added support for SQLite databases.
+- DB: `MySql`(5.6.44),using [gorm](http://gorm.io)` to implement data manipulation, added support for SQLite databases.
 - Cache: using `Redis` to implement the recording of the JWT token of the currently active user and implement the multi-login restriction.
 - API: using Swagger to auto generate APIs docs。
 - Config: using [fsnotify](https://github.com/fsnotify/fsnotify) and [viper](https://github.com/spf13/viper) to implement `yaml` config file。